© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 1st January to 31st December 2022

 During 2022, it will only be possible to place on the UK market products carrying the UKCA mark.
 It will no longer be possible to place on the UK market products that only carry a CE mark.
 During this time, the manufacturer can affix the UKCA mark to the packaging instead of the product.

 From 1st January 2023

 After 1st January 2023, it will only be possible to place on the UK market products carrying the UKCA mark.
 The UKCA mark must ordinarily be affixed to the product.
 However, if this is not possible (for instance, due to the characteristics of the product), the UKCA mark can be placed on the packaging instead of the product.

-It is important to note that the UK’s withdrawal from the EU will not affect the validity of existing or future test reports issued by SATRA’s testing facilities in the UK.
+It is important to note that the UK’s withdrawal from the EU did not affect the validity of existing or future test reports issued by SATRA’s testing facilities in the UK.
 These test reports will continue to be accepted for certification purposes by SATRA Technology Europe Limited and other PPE Notified Bodies.
 This is because testing that supports PPE certification does not need to be carried out in the EU.